BoBAdministration/QA-Bug-Reports/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what actually happens.

 **Screenshots & Video**
 If applicable, add screenshots to help explain your problem, or attach a video/gif.
+You can do this by just pasting in your image(s)!

 **Branch Version**
 Tester or Live.